6 steps to take if you think your identity has been stolen

 Contact your provider directly if you have any doubts and avoid clicking on links or attachments if the email looks suspicious.
 These could be infected with malware that could share your personal data with hackers.

 Be careful on social media.
 Cybercriminals can often use cloned accounts to pretend to be someone you trust so they can target you with social engineering scams.
 It’s a common way to get access to other people’s accounts or to find out personal information.
+Another way to help protect yourself is by subscribing to identity protection services, which help you better protect your identity.

 The sooner you find out there’s a problem, the sooner you can start to address it.
 Identity theft is a problem but there are things you can do if you think you’ve been affected.
 The important thing is to know what to do next and how to help prevent it from happening again.